A delightful, end-terrace stone cottage in the hamlet of Llanfaethlu that has been lovingly renovated and styled by its current owners.

-With an outdoor seating area, you can enjoy the sunshine and views towards the coast in the peace and tranquillity of the surrounding countryside, relaxing with a cup of coffee or why not dine alfresco?
+With an outdoor seating area, you can enjoy the sunshine and views towards the coast in the peace and tranquillity of the surrounding countryside, relaxing with a cup of coffee or dining alfresco.

-In the village there is The Black Lion Inn which is a Grade II listed 18th century country dining pub where you could stop for a refreshing drink, or why not discover the 125 miles of coastal path around the island and the sandy coves and beaches around Church Bay where, if you are lucky, you may see dolphins in the bay?
+In the village there is The Black Lion Inn, a Grade II listed 18th century country dining pub where you could stop for a refreshing drink, or go further afield and discover the 125 miles of coastal path around the island and the sandy coves and beaches around Church Bay where, if you are lucky, you may see dolphins in the bay.